Jordi-Jaspers/GBA_INFCQ/README.md

 I put some code in a file calles "Extra code" because that was all the collision detection code.
 but because of the weird background errors. the code doesnt work fully in the game. the game itself becomes
 realy slow and glitchy when it is used.

+I used another sprite with the exact same measurements as the hero but the sprite didn't load correctly.
+Horizontal flipping doens't work anymore in the last scene... very weird.

 DISCLAIMER:
 All the code that is copied or used from other sources will be mentioned in the reference section of this file.